 “Dash to Panel” is a free GNOME extension that will combine the system tray and favorites panel into one taskbar located at the bottom of the screen.
 The taskbar looks elegant, clean with icons, and also saves some screen space by having an integrated panel.
 It also gives you several other options to make the taskbar look like Windows 7+.

-In this article, I will show you how to enable GNOME extensions in Ubuntu running GNOME shell, and then install “Dash to Panel” extension.
+In this article, I will show you how to enable GNOME extensions in Ubuntu running GNOME shell and then install the “Dash to Panel” extension.

 Installing Dash to Panel extension

 To install Dash to Panel extension, you must first install GNOME extensions on your Ubuntu PC.

 The below guide is tested to work in Ubuntu 17.10, but it should work on Ubuntu 16.04 and 16.10 with GNOME shell as well.

 Step 1) Refer to our detailed guide on how to install GNOME extensions and continue to step next.

 Step 2) Click on the below link using the same browser that you used to enable GNOME extensions in Step #1.